Prashant-Srivastava-git007/Embedded-C-Programming/README.md

 ## 📘 About the Repository

 This project provides well-structured notes and learning materials that explain **embedded systems** and **C programming for microcontrollers** in simple language.
-The notes are based on the Day 1–30 Embedded C Programming Challenge by **Pantech Prolabs**.

-Each day covers core embedded concepts, programming logic, and hardware interfacing examples with **STM32 Nucleo-64 (NUCLEO-F411RE)**.

 ---